Skip to main content

 • Pick a style guide image: Select a generated image with the tone and colors you want.
 This keeps the style consistent across the book.

-• Regenerate is best if the original picture feels very off or none of the edits are giving you the result you want.
+Regenerate works best when the page feels very off or your edits are not getting you where you want to go.

-• Example prompt: “Regenerate this page with the same story text, but use the reference photo and style guide image.
+“Regenerate this page using the reference photo and style guide image.”

 4. Editing Tips